Employee retention strategies and ideas about how to retain talent in 2017 and beyond…the article includes a free PDF download too…

 The feeling of happiness is something you could get from something quite simple, like getting a task done you’ve been meaning to get done.
 Happiness comes from the things you do and what you do.

 Many times it’s much more difficult to articulate the reason WHY you are with your partner or why you love them.
-But by being with them provides a longer term fulfilment to your life.
+But by being with them provides for a long-term happiness, which is better known as fulfilment.

 This is what you should strive for with your employees.
 Yes you want them to be happy and to achieve things each day or week.
 However, you want them to be there for more than what they do each day.
-You want them there to be working towards the company’s WHY also.
+You want them in your employment to be working towards the company’s WHY.
+You want them to be fulfilled.

-Employing the right people in the first place will mean they are more likely to stay with you…
+One of the most effective employee retention strategies is to employ the right people in the first place, which will mean staff are more likely to stay with you for the long-term…

-Taking the time to employ the right people in your business in the first place will mean they are more likely to stay.
+Taking the time to employ the right people is one of the most effective employee retention strategies in my opinion.
+If you attract the right people to your business in the first place, they are more likely to stay with you for the long term.

 This is especially true if you’ve articulated your ‘WHY’ you are in business.
 Which means to attract like-minded people the job advert needs to articulate your WHY.